ericsodev/extended-markdown-html-compiler/README.md

 # ts-md-html

-This is a proof-of-concept for generating HTML files using an extended markdown syntax to create linkable documents.
+This is a proof of concept for generating HTML files using an extended markdown syntax to create linkable documents.

 ## Usage